-Macklemore, Blue Scholars, The Heart and the Head, Mad Rad, Fresh Espresso, The Endorphins, the list goes on and onposted about 5 years ago
+Macklemore, Blue Scholars, The Heart and the Head, Mad Rad, Fresh Espresso, The Endorphins, the list goes on and onposted over 5 years ago

 Feel like all my local bands are either rap groups or screamo.
 Not exactly into either.
 Although I heard this really cute guy my sister knows is in a local punk band… I definitely need to check them out ;) Lolposted about 5 years ago

 Gabriel the marine….everyone musttttt look them up. they are awesome and they have an electric violin player.posted about 5 years ago

 My boyfriend’s band from Atlanta GA, The Booze, echoes late 60s-early 70s Rolling Stones but with lots of gritty edge and raw energy.
 If you’re tired of the same ol’ electropop and autotune, this is the hope and REAL TALENT our generation has been looking for to save music.
 My guy is the singer; be sure to click on their Media link for some excellent videos; you can’t beat this!

 I think they’re a greatly under-appreciated group.
 The vocalist has this incredibly deep voice that just sets my nerve ends all atingle.
 They remind me of a darker 69 Eyes.